DanielGibson/DanielGibson.github.io/content/post/create-portable-Linux-binaries.md

 # But what if I need a (more) recent compiler?

-If you need a more recent compiler than GCC/G++ 4.7, because you need proper support for C++11 (or even newer), this is not enough..
+If you need a more recent compiler than GCC/G++ 4.7, for example because you need C++11 (or even newer) features not supported by GCC 4.7, this is not enough..

 And this is where the trouble starts.
 Building a newer GCC version (I used 5.4.0) yourself (on that old system/chroot) is easy enough - but that newer GCC version will